There are three stages in the upgrade process of vRealize Automation within vRealize Suite Lifecycle Manager.

 - If you set 'cancelUpgradeNRevertBack' to 'true', you can cancel the upgrade process, which can revert and delete the snapshot and cancel the current upgrade request and move the system to a state before the upgrade started.

-- If you Cancel the upgrade process after a failure post prepare or upgrade phase, the vRealize Suite Lifecycle Manager workflow post cleaning up the upgrade request in vRealize Automation ends up in an aborted state.
-This indicates that the upgrade workflow from vRealize Suite Lifecycle Manager was aborted.
+- If you Cancel the upgrade process after a failure post prepare or upgrade phase, the vRealize Suite Lifecycle Manager workflow post cleaning up the upgrade request in vRealize Automation ends up in an canceled state.
+This indicates that the upgrade workflow from vRealize Suite Lifecycle Manager stopped.
 In such situations, retrigger an upgrade from the product actions under Manager Environment page.